V3ritas1337/Polymorphic-IPS-Sensor/README.md

 * Derrick Newton - Coventry University: mentor for the duration of this ongoing project.
 * User Trick77 - Awesome Open Source Blacklists.

+## More Information

+Learn more about the theory behind this project on my [website](https://www.josefflewis.co.uk)